Sizzle Pie: History

+After a sale in 2023, Sortis Holdings is currently the majority shareholder of Sizzle Pie.

 Locations

 Sizzle Pie entered the Seattle market in 2016.

 In 2017, Sizzle Pie replaced Atomic Pizza at Portland's Hollywood Theatre.

 In late 2017, the chain's two locations in Brooklyn (Greenpoint and Williamsburg) closed, after operating for less than one year.
 There is also a location in downtown Reno, Nevada.

+The business has confirmed plans to operate at Portland International Airport.
+The location on East Burnside Street closed in February 2025.